 Astigmatism occurs when light is obliquely incident on a spherical mirror

-Consider the following system of oblique reflection by a mirror.
+Consider a system in which light is reflected obliquely by a spherical mirror as shown below.
 In this case, the focal length in the sagittal direction (red line) is r/(2cosθ), and the focal length in the tangential direction (blue line) is (r cosθ)/2 (in the paraxial region), resulting in large astigmatism.

 Below, we will consider the reasons for this.